pwning/pwning.github.io/contact.md

 ## Email

 You can also email us at [plaid.parliament.of.pwning@gmail.com](mailto:plaid.parliament.of.pwning@gmail.com).
 We will still try to be responsive, but may be slower responding to these.

+## Current Students

+We meet at CIC DEC 1201 every Friday, at 5:00 pm (ET).
+We also have a [mailing list](https://lists.andrew.cmu.edu/mailman/listinfo/plaid-parliament-pwning) that you can subscribe to receive information about upcoming meetings.
+Be sure to use your Andrew email to subscribe.